iMoonLab/DeepHypergraph/docs/source/tutorial/structure.rst

 High-Order Structures
 -----------------------

 Currently, DHG's high-order structures include simple hypergraph.
-In the future, we will add more high-order structures like directed hypergraph.
+In the future, we will add more high-order structures, such as directed hypergraph.

 .. _build_hypergraph:

 Building Simple Hypergraph
 ++++++++++++++++++++++++++++
 A `simple hypergraph <https://en.wikipedia.org/wiki/Hypergraph>`_ is a hypergraph with no direction information in each hyperedge.
 Each hyperedge in a hypergraph can connect more than two vertices, which can be indicated with a sub-set of total vertices.
 Simple hypergraph can be constructed by the following methods: